The Minutes (album): Title

 In an interview with Graham Norton during his BBC Radio 2 show on 23 March 2013, Moyet explained the meaning behind the album's title: "Basically, we all feel slightly cheated when our life does not end up being this stream of joy and one thing that you do understand when you come middle aged is that it was never about that, it was always a lie, that it was always about fantastic minutes that are suspended in years, and that's what this is about... all the years of fighting to make a creative record for myself rather than do a covers album.
 These are my minutes."

-In a May 2013 interview with The National, Moyet went onto reveal that she was inspired by the film, The Tree of Life.
+In a May 2013 interview with The National, Moyet went on to reveal that she was inspired by the film, The Tree of Life.
 "Right at the end of the film there's this scene that lifts your spirits immeasurably.
 It summed up how I feel at the age of 51, which is that our lives are about brilliant little minutes suspended in years.
 But those minutes aren't necessarily very dramatic or specific, so I put the album title in small letters."

 Moyet also states that she wrote the song "Filigree" after watching the 2011 film The Tree of Life and that that is where the reference to "the minutes" derives.
 "I went to see The Tree of Life, it was a rainy weekend afternoon, I was with my husband and it was sort of like we fell into a cinema.
 There was a line outside, the people were going in and obviously it's an art house film and these people were leaving in droves.
 These people looking for mainstream entertainment.
 You see them go.
 We sat there.
 We were caught by the visual beauty, perplexed by the seeming lack of narrative.
 But, either way you sit there for almost an hour and you find yourself involved in watching it and moving with the pace.
 At the same time, you still don't quite understand your experience.
 Then, in the last five minutes of the film is a wonderful, redemptive scene, which really kind of sums up what this album [The Minutes] means to me.
 It's like the whole chorus and you jump too soon and that can relate to suicide, that can relate to your relationship; a project that's become tortuous.
 Anything you fear and you're on your last legs and you jump right before this glorious redemptive minute."

 In the June 2013 issue of Gay Times, Moyet revealed other considered titles: "Changeling" ("but Toyah had an album called Changeling"). "'Alison Moyet And The Man From,' ...because I wanted Guy in there somewhere.
 Because like I say this felt like a band album to me as opposed to a solo singer album.
 Because we worked together as a band, we didn't work together as a producer-client."